mreferre/yelb/deployments/platformdeployment/AWS/Lambda/README.md

 The code in this directory includes *experimental* support for running the Yelb application "serverless".
+Note that the script only works for the Oregon region (`us-west-2`) mostly because the bucket the Lambda functions grab the zip from is located there (and Lambda only supports grabbing the code from the same region).

 The `deploy-yelb-lambda-ddb.sh` script brings to life a stack that is comprised of the Yelb appserver (turned into discrete Lambda functions fronted by an API Gateway) as well as the back end persistency layer (turned into two separate DybamoDB tables).